Recipe Difficulty: Easy

 I can't put into words how delicious this chocolate pudding is!!!
 It is perfectly creamy, slightly sweet, chocolatey, and doesn't taste one bit like avocado or tofu.
 Just perfect chocolate pudding that actually has some health benefits.
 If you haven't considered desserts made from healthy ingredients, this pudding might be life changing...some kinda vegan avocado magic happening over here.
-Make this for an impressive yet simple dessert with coconut whipped cream and fresh raspberries, or you could use it to make trifles, layered with cake, whip & fruit.
+Make this for an impressive yet simple dessert with coconut whipped cream and fresh raspberries, or you could use it in trifles, crepes, or spooned into pie crusts.
 I'm not a parent, but if I was, I know I would be trying to find ways to make treats healthier.
 So much garbage in store bought chocolate pudding, this avocado based chocolate pudding happens to taste as good or better...and it took me literally 5 minutes to make in a food processor.

 This was a fun and tasty breakfast to make and eat!!
 Honestly it tastes kind of like a delicious sorbet.
 I find pineapple and mango when frozen and pureed add gorgeous texture to smoothie bowls.
 I love the addition of ginger in this particular pineapple and banana smoothie bowl.
 If that seems a little out of your comfort zone, I say just give it a shot anyway!
 It just adds a bit of complexity, not over powering at all.
 You can start with a small amount and add more to taste.
 To garnish I couldn't help myself from dipping fresh banana and pineapple in chocolate and then rolling them in chopped toasted cashews.
 Peanuts would be good too.
 Mint on top looks pretty, but I also like the flavour.
 If you don't want to bite into big leaves just chiffonade the mint and sprinkle it on top that way.